 Best for Business: Sterling Munnar

 With 135 rooms, Sterling Munnar is one of the largest hotels in the region and just 11 miles from central Munnar.
-It has been recently refurbished and all the rooms and suites received a modern update.
 All rooms have valley or mountain views and come with a TV, mini refrigerator, tea/coffee-making facilities, and a safe.
 The resort is part of a timeshare, so it also offers apartments and studios to members.